 - The American Kestrel is the smallest and most numerous of the North American falcons.

 - While the young birds are practicing their hunting skills, kestrels will often hunt in family units.

 - There is a color (plumage–feather pattern) difference between the sexes.
 The male kestrel has blue on its wings, while the female is mostly brown with streaking, this is called sexual dimorphism.

 - The scientific name comes from the Latin word falco, meaning hook-shaped (falcate) and may refer to the beak or claws, and espervier, the Latinized French word for a sparrow hawk and probably refers to its size and prey.

 - The American Kestrel has been called a Sparrow Hawk, Killy Hawk (for the sound they make), or Windhover (for their ability to hover).

-- The American Kestrel can cache extra food in clumps of grass, tree roots, fences, tree roots, etc. to save for later and to hide it from other animals
+- Cache extra food in clumps of grass, fences, tree roots, etc. to save for later and to hide it from other animals

 Because Kestrels cannot make their own nest cavities, these birds lose valuable nesting areas every time a dead tree is cut down or an old forest is cleared.
 In addition, food sources for these birds are going down in numbers as well.
-Being a bird that can eats insects, pesticides spread on farms drastically decrease the amount of available prey for the American Kestrel.
-Building nest boxes on the edge of your lawn or field provides these birds with a safe place to raise their young, close to a habitat suitable for them to hunt.
-Buying produce from local farms that use sustainable and ecologically friendly farming methods can also help maintain the kestrel population.
+Being a bird that mainly eats insects, pesticides spread on farms drastically decrease the amount of available prey for the American Kestrel.
+Building nest boxes on the edge of your lawn or field provides these birds with a safe place to raise their young.